AlbertNytko/Portfolio/README.md

 ## Contributing

-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request as I will leave this project public.